DoodleScheduling/hiring-challenges/fullstack-engineer/README.md

 1. Receive new messages from the client
 2. List all messages in chronological order for the client
 ```

+The design of the API is up to you.

 Now, when it comes to the frontend, go easy on this one.
 No perfectly polished CSS is needed.
 Just present the
 messages as depicted in the wireframe.